NoorAisha25/KaamPaas/README.md

 None of these were the only option, so here's the actual reasoning, in case it comes up.

-**React over Vue or Angular** — mostly familiarity and ecosystem size, honestly.
+**React over Vue or Angular** — mostly familiarity and ecosystem size.
 Vite's dev server is also just fast, way faster than the old Create React App setup, which made the whole build-test-fix loop less annoying while I was iterating quickly.

 **Node + Express over something like Django or Spring** — one language across the whole stack.
 Writing both the frontend and backend in JavaScript meant less context-switching, and for a REST API of this size, Express doesn't add much overhead or boilerplate compared to a heavier framework.